antoniopurificato/recsys_conv_conf/README.md

-# Are Convolutional Sequential Recommender System Models Still Competitive?
-A Detailed Analysis with New Insights
+# Are Convolutional Sequential Recommender Systems Still Competitive?
+Introducing New Models and Insights

 To run our code follow the next steps:

 ``mkdir easy_lightning``
-- Download this [repo](https://anonymous.4open.science/r/easy_lightning-B93D).
+- Download this [repo](https://anonymous.4open.science/r/easy_lightning-B93D) inside the `easy_lightning` folder.
 Since an anonymous repo can not be cloned, you have to download it on your machine manually.
 Insert the zip in the folder `easy_lightning` and unzip it.

 ``cd easy_lightning && unzip easy_lightning-B93D.zip``